ibm-messaging/mq-container-mft/lab/lab.md

 # LAB: MQMFT Agent in Container
 ## Introduction

-This lab introduces how to use MQ Managed File Transfer Agent in a Docker image.
+This lab introduces how to use MQ Managed File Transfer Agent container.
 The Docker imager image is available in the DockerHub ([https://hub.docker.com/r/ibmcom/mqmft](https://hub.docker.com/r/ibmcom/mqmft)).

 IBM MQ Managed File Transfer transfers files between systems in a managed and auditable way, regardless of file size or the operating systems used.
 You can use Managed File Transfer to build a customized, scalable, and automated solution that enables you to manage, trust, and secure file transfers.
 Managed File Transfer eliminates costly redundancies, lowers maintenance costs, and maximizes your existing IT investments.